The Best Hidden Spy Apps for Android (2026 Edition)

 • Web activity insight (browser-dependent)

-• Monitoring tools across common communication apps (varies)
+• Monitoring across common communication apps (varies)

 PROS